ryosuke110/Quercus-commongarden/workflow.md

 # Notes

 The scripts are organized according to the main analytical modules of the manuscript.
 Some scripts require processed input files deposited in Dryad, whereas raw read processing starts from sequencing data deposited in DDBJ.
 Intermediate temporary files generated during script execution are not exhaustively listed here.
-The workflow focuses on the principal input and output files required to reproduce the analyses presented in the manuscript.
+These processed datasets allow reproduction of representative analyses on a standard desktop computer without reprocessing raw sequencing data from DDBJ.